 One of the signs of heatstroke and heat exhaustion with a chinchilla is their ears turning red.

 Depending on how visible your chinchilla’s inner ear is, you may also notice that the blood vessels are dilated in some fashion.

 If you notice the ears turning red during playtime, it is a good idea to end playtime and allow your chinchilla to go back to its cage to begin cooling down.

 If you notice this while it is just resting, or inside the cage, you may want to double-check the temperature of the room, check the water level in the water bottle, or consider investing in additional tools to help your chinchilla cool down.

 One of those items you can purchase are known as Chinchilla Chiller Pads.
 These are essentially a small granite platform your chinchilla can sit on to cool down.

 Rapid or labored breathing is another sign that your chinchilla may be overheating or experiencing heat stroke or heat exhaustion.

 If this is taking place, you need to get your chinchilla to cool down and double-check the steps I referenced just a moment ago.

+Drooling can be another indicator of overheating with a chinchilla.
 Drooling can also indicate other issues such as overgrown teeth or other dental problems.

 Better safe than sorry in these situations.